create3000/sunrize/docs/_tabs/documentation.md

 ## Conventions Used

-Choose *File &gt; Save* means to choose Save from the File pull-down menu.
+Choose *File > Save* means to choose Save from the File pull-down menu.

 *Ctrl-u* means to press the *Ctrl* key and the *u* key at the same time.